jueluddinsf/forexBot/README.md

 3. Best practices for organizing Selenium projects in Eclipse
 4. Performance optimization tips for Eclipse when working with Selenium
 5. Advanced test management and reporting capabilities

-Would you like me to add more details to any of these sections or add other topics?